ibm-ecosystem-engineering/Watson-Speech/Text To Speech/Text-to-Speech-Tutorial.md

 #### Conclusion:

-This tutorial walks you through the steps of starting a Text to Speech service on the kube cluster, pre-processing the speech dataset and using the Text to Speech service to transcribe speech data.
-This tutorial also shows you how to extract meaningful insights from the data by combining the functionalities of Watson Text to Speech and Watson NLP library.
+This tutorial walks you through the steps of starting a Text to Speech service on the kube cluster, processing the dataset and using the Text to Speech service.
+This tutorial also shows you how to modify speech synthesis characteristics using different parameters.